 Kathleen Burkholder Prize

 The Kathleen Burkholder Prize is awarded each year in honor of Kathleen (Kathy) Burkholder.
 Kathy was a University of Illinois alumna and Political Science graduate student when she tragically passed away from a brain hemorrahage in 1981.
 Her parents and other donors established a fund in her memory, the Kathleen L. Burkholder Graduate Student Award.
 The Department of Political Science uses this fund to award a prize for the best dissertation defended in the previous two calendar years.

 William Bernhard Award

-Named in honor of Dr. William Bernhard, former Head of the Department of Political Science, this award recognizes the best doctoral dissertation prospectus defended in the prior calendar year.
+Named in honor of Dr. William Bernhard, former Head of the Department of Political Science, this award recognizes the best doctoral dissertation prospectus defended in the prior two calendar years.
+(The 2017 and 2018 awards were awarded for best prospectus from the prior calendar year.)

 Rita and Leonard Ogren Prizes for Academic Achievement

 The Rita and Leonard Ogren Prizes recognize the best academic performance by PhD student(s).

 Clarence A. Berdahl Award